Some novel constructions of optimal Gromov-Hausdorff-optimal correspondences between spheres

 However, the author has not been able to find a computer program efficient enough to prove dist$(F_n)=\zeta_n$ using this strategy in a reasonable amount of time, the main obstacle being that grids in $\mathbb{S}^n$ have too many points for $n\geq4$. \end{remark}

 \paragraph{Acknowledgements.} Special thanks to Facundo Mémoli for introducing the author to the study of GH distances and providing guidance and extensive feedback while writing this article.
-I appreciate Sunhyuk Lim for carefully reading the article, finding many typos and for some suggestions.
+I appreciate Sunhyuk Lim and the anonymous referees, who carefully read the article, found many typos and provided useful suggestions.
 Daniel Hurtado, River Li and Pablo Vitoria also helped improve some of the arguments in this article.
 The large language models ChatGPT-4 and Claude 3.5-Sonnet were used to aid in writing part of the python code.

 The author gratefully acknowledges support from the grants BSF 2020124 and NSF CCF AF 2310412.
+The author reports that there are no competing interests to declare.